eman-on/smargroP/PostgreSQL ZR/readme.md

 Developed as addon for PostgreSQL/PostGIS that significantly simplifies GeoRaster downloading process and make it much easier and faster.

-Has been developed as addon to my final thesis in first uni )
+Has been developed as my final thesis in first uni )